kurvaraviteja355/Customer-Marketing_Data_Science/README.md

-# Marketing_Data_Science
+# Customer-Marketing_Data_Science

-Assume you work in marketing and want to see if your advertising investments were worthwhile.
-In order to find the worth of marketing channels, we can use **Media Mixing model(MMM)**.
+Assume you work in customer intelligence or marketing tech want to see if your advertising investments were worthwhile or user behavior trends to improve customer retention/customer segmention to target campaigns.

 **MMM** will tell you which advertising factor is driving your sales.
 I have also covered **Bayesian marketing mix modeling**, a way to get more robust models and uncertainty estimates for everything you forecast.

+For customer retention, we can use cohort retention analysis techniques to learn about user behavior

 I also included the Causal inference using **Pymc** and **Google Bayesian** python package